 Video Tutorial: Procreate Chalk Brush Lettering Brush Kit

-Today I'm going to demonstrate my Chalk Script Procreate Brush Set by creating a chalk lettering layout design using one of the templates that comes in my kit.
-I have open here one of the horizontal templates that comes with my chalk lettering kit, and it has a nice flourished border and blank template lettering grids so that you can fill in your own quote and customize it into a layout design that you like.
-That's what we're going to do today.
+I have opened one of the horizontal template files with a flourished border and blank template lettering grids within it, so that you can fill in your own quote and customize it into a layout that you like.

-And while we do it, we're going to look at the chalk brushes that come in the kit.
-So to get started using this, I'm going to enter my layers palette and reduce the opacity quite considerably on those internal letter grids.
+To get started, I’m enter my layers palette and reduce the opacity quite considerably on those internal letter grids.

 Chalk script_Screenshot_1.jpg

-For the moment, I'm also going to turn off this flourish because I'm not quite sure if the lettering layout that I'm going to do will allow me to keep it in there.
-And if not, I may have to tweak it anyway.
+For the moment, I’m also going to turn off the little flourish in the middle of the template because I’m not quite sure if the lettering layout that I’m going to create will allow me to keep it in there.

-So now I’ll make a blank layer and come to my color palette to make sure that I'm on something like true white.
-Chalk itself is slightly gray, so it doesn't matter if it's true, true, white or not, but something pretty white.
+Now I’ll make a blank layer and open my color palette to make sure that I’m on white.
+Chalk itself is slightly gray—or translucent white, if you prefer to think of it that way—so it doesn’t matter if you pick the truest white or not.
+Just choose a white-ish color from your palette.

 Chalk script_screenshot_2.jpg

-Now I have my Chalk Script Procreate Brush Set open here, you can see that I have lots and lots of options.
-In fact, the kit comes with lots of cool texture brushes like flakes and smudges and streaks and things like that.
-But right now, for sketching or lettering layouts, I'm going to choose the Chalk Pencil, and I'm going to tap it to make sure that Streamline is turned off.
+Now I have my Chalk Script Brushes open, you can see lots and lots of options.
+In fact, the kit comes with lots of cool texture brushes like chalk flakes, chalkboard smudges, and eraser streaks.
+But for sketching lettering layouts, I’m going to choose the Chalk Pencil brush.
+I’ll tap it once to open brush settings, just to make sure that Streamline is turned off (it should be by default).

 Normally when I do sketching, I like to keep Streamline turned off so that I can really quickly move and the flow and stroke of the brush doesn’t lag behind at all.